 It also makes white blood cells react less aggressively, causing less damage to heart muscle after the heart attack.

-Earlier research on this technique when used with pediatric heart patients at Sick Kids Hospital had already been published in the June 2006 issue of the Journal of the American College of Cardiology.
+Earlier research on this technique when used with pediatric heart patients at Sick Kids Hospital was published in the June 2006 issue of the Journal of the American College of Cardiology.